Time Inc getting new CEO ahead of magazine unit spinoff

 Investors have been pushing Time Warner CEO Jeff Bewkes for years to spin off Time Inc, which is considered a slow growth, mature asset.

-It is a trend that has caught on with several media companies including News Corp, which just spun out its publishing assets, and Tribune Co, which said it will separate its newspaper and broadcast businesses.
+It is a trend that has caught on with several media companies including News Corp (NWSA.O), which just spun out its publishing assets, and Tribune Co TRBAA.PK, which said it will separate its newspaper and broadcast businesses.

 "I'm going to be pragmatic about the issues Time Inc faces," Ripp said citing advertising and readership declines.